Aka Chung

 Some key advice: target projects that have an active issue tracker.

 Oh, and these projects should also be related to what you aspire to do as a professional developer.
 Don't forget!
+If you want to build up your confidence in contributing to other's projects, it would be great, if not better, if you

-If you want to build up your confidence in contributing to other's projects, it would be great, if not better, if you have a personal GitHub project that gets contributions from others.
+have a personal GitHub project that gets contributions from others.
 It will give you exposure to project management and show that you have the ability to work on things that interest others.

 When the World Wide Web has seemingly become the new world, your online presence is very important.
-The best podiums to command your online presence are social media sites like LinkedIn, Facebook, Twitter, to compliment your personal website, portfolio, GitHub and all of the other things we have been mentioning.
+The best podiums to command your online presence are social media sites like LinkedIn,

 While this sounds like a no-brainer, you would be surprised how many people think that social media is only for attention seekers and make little to no effort to stand out.